peterducai/etcd-tools/best_practices_book.md

 ## CLEANUP

 It is very important to clean up unused resources that could be referencing other unneeded resources like images or secrets.
+If you run any pipeline that creates CRDs, make sure there is pipeline also to clean up those CRDs.